TheAntiscamGroup/AntiScamBotAPI/README.md

 # AntiScamBotAPI
-API for querying ScamBot via HTTP Get.

-This allows you to have a publicly accessible API to your [AntiScamBot](https://github.com/theantiscamgroup/AntiScamBot) installation.
+This allows you to have a publicly accessible API to your [AntiScamBot](https://github.com/theantiscamgroup/AntiScamBot) installation over HTTP GET.

 ## Setup